martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 {{server-procedure}}).
 In this case, it replies with a Fallback packet (see
 {{fallback-packet}}), and discards the Initial.

-The client checks the hash in the packet against its own record of the Initial Packet.
+The client checks the Integrity Tag in the packet against the received Fallback Packet and its own record of the Initial Packet.
 If they do not match, the packet may have been corrupted, and the client MAY treat the packet as lost.
 If they do match, the client MUST assume that it does not have the correct ECHConfig.

 When it has the incorrect config, the client composes a new Client Hello.
 It MUST include the public_key_failed transport parameter with the Config ID and public key it attempted to use.
 It MUST use an Encryption Context Length of zero, and encrypt it with keys derived from the fallback salt defined in
 {{fallback-packet}}.
 The Client Hello also MUST include any Retry Token the previous Initial contained and MAY include a token from a NEW_TOKEN frame.